 The HTML format is widely used for creating the webpages or, in other words, the HTML files.
 These days, every operating system, whether it be of desktop or mobile, contains the built-in web browser that supports viewing the HTML files.
 Other than that, many free web browsers are also available in the market.
 This means that any information or the content that is available in the form of HTML pages can easily be viewed just having installed a web browser.

-Let’s suppose a scenario where my friend shared with me a Word document created in MS Word but the problem is I don’t have MS Office installed on my system.
-So how would I view the content of the file?
-A suitable solution is if I could get the HTML form of that Word document then it can be viewed in my web browser and thus, I won’t have to install MS Office.
+Just imagine a scenario where you have some Word documents created in MS Word and you want to display them in your web application.
+So how would you view the content of the file?
+A suitable and easy solution is if you could get the HTML form of that Word document then it can be viewed within your application in the web browser.

-Now, you could imagine the usefulness of the HTML format apart from its usage in web development.
+Now, you could imagine the usefulness of the HTML format.
 So, let’s now find out how did we make use of HTML format in making GroupDocs.Assembly more powerful and useful for you.

 Since version 19.5 of GroupDocs.Assembly, the assembled Word Processing documents, Spreadsheets, Presentations and Email files could be saved as HTML with resources.
-This means that the generated reports can now be saved as HTML files along with the resources such as images and, as I have mentioned before, you would only need to have a web browser to view the content of the generated reports.
+This means that the generated reports can now be saved as HTML files along with the resources such as images and, as I have mentioned before, you would be able to embed and view the content of the generated reports within your web application.

 Let’s take the example of generating the report from the Word template and see how we can save the report as an HTML file.
 For saving the generated report as HTML with resources, we have added a new property ResourceSaveFolder to the LoadSaveOptions class to specify the folder that will be used to store the resource files.
 If no folder is specified, by default, external resource files will be stored to a folder having the same name as that of the HTML file (without extension) plus the “_files” suffix.
 The following code snippets demonstrate this feature: